sindhu-rkreddy/Email_classification/README.md

 pinned: false
 ---

-title: Secure Email Management System with PII Masking emoji: 📧 colorFrom: purple colorTo: indigo sdk: docker app_file: main.py pinned: false
+# Title: Secure Email Management System with PII Masking emoji: 📧 colorFrom: purple colorTo: indigo sdk: docker app_file: main.py pinned: false
 Secure Email Management System with PII Masking
-1. Project Overview
+## 1. Project Overview
 This project implements a FastAPI for email classification and PII masking, utilizing machine learning models.
 Containerized with Docker, the API is deployed on Hugging Face Spaces, offering public access and interactive testing.
 It efficiently classifies emails, masks sensitive data, and facilitates demasking.

-2. Problem Statement
+## 2. Problem Statement
 Given an incoming email text, the system should:

 Accurately classify the email into one of several predefined categories (e.g., Sales, HR, Marketing).